...

 In this post, we’ll explore the fear of abandoned and deserted locations in more detail.
 We’ll discuss what makes these places so scary, and we’ll provide some tips on how to overcome your fear of them.
-We’ll also share three different prompts that you can use to write your own stories about deserted location horror scenarios.
+We’ll also share three different prompts, like our Isolation-Themed Horror Writing Ideas, that you can use to write your own stories about deserted location horror scenarios.

 Prompts about Deserted Location Horror Scenarios